-■Develop young talent: OKKY Youth Soccer League, Factory Visit and Career Talk
+■ Develop young talent: OKKY Youth Soccer League, Factory Visit and Career Talk

-OKKY Youth Soccer League (OYSL) was initiated by the OKKY brand of PT.
-Suntory Garuda Beverage together with the Indonesian Junior Soccer League (IJSL) which aims to develop Indonesian children's soccer talent.
+OKKY Youth Soccer League (OYSL) was initiated by the OKKY brand together with the Indonesian Junior Soccer League (IJSL) aimed to develop Indonesian children's soccer talent.
 OYSL always puts forward the importance of having games with fun and sportivity.
 More than being champions, children can make friends and play freely so they can show their best performance.

 OYSL 2017 is held in Jabodetabek, OYSL 2018 expands its coverage to 6 major cities in Java, so that the number of participating teams increases to 250 teams and wins 1st place in the 2018 Singa Cup.
-With enthusiasm and excitement, in 2019 for the second time the OKKY Youth Soccer Team successfully defended the 2019 Singa Cup (Singapore International Youth Cup) title.
+With enthusiasm and excitement, in 2019 for the second time the OKKY Youth Soccer Team successfully defended the 2019 Singa Cup (Singapore International Youth Cup) title

-Positive contributions through the OKKY Youth Soccer League are expected to be able to make Indonesian children "Not only become children who are reliable, smart and have good character but continue to grow in a cheerful and happy atmosphere" so that in the future it is expected that Okky will be the biggest player contributor to the Indonesian national team.
+Positive contributions through OYSL are expected to be able to make Indonesian children "Not only become children who are reliable, smart and have good character but continue to grow in a cheerful and happy atmosphere" so that in the future it is expected that Okky will be the player contributor to the Indonesian national team.
 The support that is always provided by the Ministry of Youth and Sports strengthens the commitment of PT.
 Suntory Garuda Beverage to continue to carry out programs and concrete actions for the development of Indonesian football.